Generalized Vector Locus Transformation for Unbalanced Three-Phase Systems: Generalized Vector Locus Transformation

 \VA{1.00} \VB{1.00} \VC{1.00} \phiAdegs{+0.00} \phiBdegs{+0.00} \phiCdegs{+0.00} \phiArads{+0.00} \phiBrads{+0.00} \phiCrads{+0.00} \phiOFFSETdegs{-50.00} \fHz{+50.00} \VAU{0.70} \VBU{1.00} \VCU{0.40} \phiAdegsU{-20.00} \phiBdegsU{+40.00} \phiCdegsU{-40.00} \phiAradsU{-0.35} \phiBradsU{+0.70} \phiCradsU{-0.70} \angA{-0.87} \angB{-2.97} \angC{+1.22} \angAU{-1.22} \angBU{-2.27} \angCU{+0.52}

-The reformulated voltage vector as expressed in \eqref{eq:ellipse} facilitates the realization of the intended transformation.
-We observe that the vectors $\basisvector 1$ and~$\basisvector 2$ are coplanar with the elliptical locus of the voltage vector during unbalanced operation.
+The reformulated voltage vector as expressed in \eqref{eq:ellipse} facilitates the realization of the intended \gls{GVL} transformation.
+We observe that, for any choice of $\phaseshift\orientation$, the vectors $\basisvector 1$ and~$\basisvector 2$ are the \secondupdate{conjugate semi-diameters} of the elliptical locus of the voltage vector during unbalanced operation.
 Thus, we define a third vector $\basisvector 3$ that is perpendicular to this plane~as